 This incredible slow cooker corn chowder is the perfect comfort food that you can easily prepare and have cooking in no time at all.

-This dish cooks out to be creamy and packed full of flavor.
-The crispy bits of bacon, corn kernels, herbs and most of the vegetables will add a ton of flavour whilst the potatoes help bulk out the dish so you’re able to feed quite a few people.
+This dish cooks to be creamy and packed full of flavor.
+The crispy bits of bacon, corn kernels, herbs, and most of the vegetables will add a ton of flavor.
+The potatoes help bulk out the dish, so you can feed quite a few people.

-This will reheat nicely so make sure you keep the leftovers.
-It’s perfect for lunch the next day and all you need to do is reheat in either a microwave or over the stove.
+The chowder will reheat nicely, so make sure you keep the leftovers.
+It is perfect for lunch the next day, and all you need to do is reheat in either a microwave or over the stove.
 Just make sure you store in the fridge as it contains ingredients that will spoil.

 Slow Cooker Corn Chowder Recipe